StefanZander/lecture_notes/smw/skript/marp/04_advanced_concepts.md

 ::::: equalcolumns
 :::: 1st-column
 _Motivation:_
-You want to display the items (represented as subobjects) of all book orders issued in 2020.
+Display the items (represented as subobjects) of all book orders issued in 2020.

 _Assumption:_
 Items are represented as subobjects embedded in order pages.